PlanktoScope/PlanktoScope/documentation/docs/setup/software/nonstandard-install.md

       | sh -s -- -v software/beta -H planktoscopehat
     ```

-    This will install the most recent beta prerelease of the PlanktoScope software distribution (or, if the most recent prerelease/release of the PlanktoScope software is a stable release, to install that stable release).
+    This will install the most recent beta prerelease of the PlanktoScope OS (or, if the most recent prerelease/release of the PlanktoScope software is a stable release, to install that stable release).
 The beta prerelease probably contains bugs which will be fixed before the next stable release.

 === "Edge"